Rep. Lawler to Newsmax: 'Inept' Gov. Hochul Misleading on NYC Toll

 "She's spending billions of dollars of taxpayer money to provide free stuff to illegal immigrants," Lawler said on Newsmax.
 "If that doesn't show you how absurd it is in New York today, I don't know what else will.
 Taxpayers who are working hard to provide for their families get charged a fee while illegal immigrants get handed free stuff.
 This is the problem in New York."

-Lawler Saturday also discussed the outcome of the election, which marked an overwhelming win for Republicans.
+Lawler on Saturday also discussed the outcome of the election, which marked an overwhelming win for Republicans.

 Trump also has a "very robust agenda" that focuses on the economy and securing the border, as well as bringing an end to wars around the world, he said.